It’s like raaaaa-eee–aaaaain on your wedding dayyyyy

 (All questions my Inner Censor mutters disparagingly, as I sheepishly return the book and my flower dreams to the literal and

 But this year, I really do want to give it a go, lack of green thumb be darned.
+(If you do, too, here’s a great, comprehensive flower garden guide!)
 You know, self, it’s okay to try things just to try them.
 They don’t have to be a box to be checked on your to-do list or a project that advances your career.
 They can just be passion projects or interests delved into for the joy of discovery.

 (Did this internal-turned-virtual pep-talk work for your 2019 wildest dream/goal, too?
 I hope so.)